openstreetmap/stateofthemap-2022/sponsoring/index.md

 <h2 id="packages">Sponsorship packages</h2>

-Sponsorship in 2021 is available in for of the following packages:

 |                             | Gold     | Silver   | Bronze  |
 |---------------------------- | -------  | -------- | ------- |
 |                             | EUR 2000 | EUR 1000 | EUR 500 |